-Students may obtain an unofficial copy of their transcript at www.cptc.edu/mycc by selecting "View Unofficial Transcript."
+Students may obtain an unofficial copy of their transcript at www.cptc.edu by selecting Current Students, then View Unofficial Transcript, if they were enrolled at Clover Park Technical College after Spring quarter 1994.

 Change of Address

 Student information, admission letters, statements, and graduation awards are frequently mailed to students; therefore, it is important to maintain the student's current address.